ITU-BDSA2025-GROUP19/Chirp/docs/report.md

 The tests include:

-**AuthorRepository tests**, which verify the retrievel of authors by name and email, as well as enforcement of uniqueness constraints.
+**AuthorRepository tests**, which verify retrieval of authors by name and email, as well as enforcement of uniqueness constraints.
 **CheepRepository tests**, which validate that cheeps are correctly stored, returned in order, filtered by author, and that new authors are created automatically when a cheep is posted by an unknown author.

 #### Razor integration tests

-These tests verify that the ASP.NET Core Razor application is correctly wired and responds to HTTP request correctly.
-They use WebApplicationFactory to start the applicated in a controlled environment for testing.
+These tests verify that the ASP.NET Core Razor application is correctly wired and responds to HTTP requests correctly.
+They use WebApplicationFactory to start the application in a controlled environment for testing.

 These tests ensure that dependency injections, middleware configurations, and database setups work correctly at startup.

 #### UI Tests

 The UI tests use Playwright to validate user behavior through a real browser environment.
-They simulate a series of realistic user interactions and thus verifies visible outcomes in the rendered HTML.
+They simulate a series of realistic user interactions and thus verify visible outcomes in the rendered HTML.

 The tests cover: